zemchuks/freightHuB/FULL_STACK.md

 # FreightHub Fullstack Coding Challenge

-Welcome to the FreightHub frontend coding challenge!
+Welcome to the FreightHub Fullstack coding challenge!
 Please read the following instructions carefully.

 **Your goal is to set up an application which enables the user to view and manage shipments.**